ChrisHayduk/Obsidian-Notes/Learning Notes/Decoder-Only Transformers as Differentiable n-gram Models.md

 $\vec{y}$ in this case can be thought of as the vector representation, starting from $\vec{x}$, that contributes **most** to finding the $n+1$st vector that will continue our length $n$ sequence **given** the other $n-1$ vectors in the sequence.

 A linear layer at the end then uses these refined $n$ vector embeddings to create a probability distribution over the $k$ tokens in our vocabulary.
+The fully connected layer responsible for output, rather than acting elementwise like the fully connected layers we discussed previously that are internal to the transformer, actually compute a sort of weighted average of the $n$ vector embeddings to output a value for each of the $k$ vocabulary tokens.
+We then use $\texttt{softmax}$ to turn this output into a distribution that can be sampled from.

-But this is **precisely** the definition of what an $n$-gram model would predict, except this time we are using a continuous representation of $n$ tokens rather than using the discrete tokens themselves.
+But this is **precisely** the definition of what an $n$-gram model would predict, except this time we are using a continuous representation of the $n$ input tokens rather than using the discrete tokens themselves.
 ## Next Steps: Do Some Empirical Testing

 Could be very interesting to look at how the vector projections of each token evolve over the course of the forward pass. ie. for token $i$ in the sequence, at each layer, map embedding $i$ in the value matrix back to its closest token and see the value